Features

 Map View

 Culture Atlas includes more than 8,000 coordinated maps, 2D historical geopolitical map files that have been converted into 3D objects that are geo-tagged to their appropriate position on our virtual globe.
-Our coordinated maps are tagged in turn to internal (our database) and external (web) resources.

 Icon of a yellow location pin and a yellow speech bubble on a black background.